GaryS007/Portfolio_Project5/README.md

 ## Marketing

-- Since Drum Loot is not only an online store but a physical one.
-We want to ensure our marketing covers both bases.
-Social Media Marketing can be done via Facebook and Instagram to promote the brands and sales we have currently to new potential customers but also existing ones.
+Since Drum Loot is not only an online store but a physical one.
+We want to ensure our marketing covers both bases, Social Media Marketing can be done via Facebook and Instagram to promote the brands and sales we have currently to new potential customers but also existing ones.
 The target demographic for the store ranges from 12-65.
 This is a wide age range and as a result marketing will need to reflect this.
 To target a younger audience we would likely target parents who would be purchasing drums as a gift for their children.
 Our Facebook page can include photography, relevant offers and drum demonstrations to showcase the equipment we have for sale.<br>

 ### Drumloot - Facebook Page